UMAprotocol/UMIPs/UMIPs/umip-draft_vti_priceID.md

 ## Before expiry

 Before expiry, the price will be determined by the on-chain secondary market.
-At any time, the price will be the 2h Time-Weighted Average Price (TWAP) of the Uniswap uCRSPTMT_SEP21/USDC pool with the largest volume.
+At any time, the price will be the 2h Time-Weighted Average Price (TWAP) of the Uniswap uCRSPTMT_SEP21/USDC pool with the largest liquidity.

+Voters should follow this protocol to determine the price:

+1. Find the uCRSPTMT_SEP21/USDC Uniswap pool with the largest liquidity.
+2. Determine the price of uCRSPTMT_SEP21 in USD returned by the pool for every timestamp between the request timestamp minus 2 hours and the request timestamp, inclusive.
+3. The price to return is the arithmetic mean of all the prices at each timestamp, rounded to 6 decimals as explained below.

 <br>